This java almond butter is flavored with coconut and coffee and will rock your tastebuds!

 Yesterday, I found 3 separate bags of almonds, probably about 6 or 7 pounds total.

-Yesterday, I read through the almost 200 unread posts in my reader from Tuesday and saw Katie’s post on this almond butter.
+Yesterday, I read through the almost 200 unread posts in my reader from Tuesday and saw Katie’s post on this almond butter with coffee in it.

 Thursday, I forgot to pick up almond butter from Trader Joe’s.